RadMousa/RadwaMo-Data-Analysis-Portfolio/excel.md

-# Excel Sales Data Analysis Project
+# 📊 Excel Sales Data Analysis Project

+---

-## Project Overview
+## 🔹 Project Overview

 Throughout these two projects, I used **Microsoft Excel** to clean, analyse, and visualise retail and bike sales data.

-The aim was to transform sales data into insights by analysing customer behaviour, product performance, and revenue trends.
+The aim was to transform sales data into insights by analysing **customer behaviour, product performance, and revenue trends**.

 ---

-## Datasets
+## 🔹 Datasets

 ### Retail Sales Dataset